sedaprotocol/seda-example-ops/README.md

 ## License

-Contents of this repository are open source under [EMPTY For Now License](LICENSE).
+Contents of this repository are open source under the [MIT license](LICENSE).